Bougainvillea (film): Plot

-Royce Thomas and Reethu, a happily married couple, find their lives gets shattered after a devastating accident, which leaves Reethu an amnesiac.
+Royce John and Reethu, a happily married couple, find their lives gets shattered after a devastating accident, which leaves Reethu an amnesiac.
 Eight years later, they both live at a hill station near Kottayam with their two children, Emma and Ryan.
 While Royce leaves to the hospital for work and the kids are sent to school, Reethu is taken care of by their maid, Rema.
 Reethu has an obsession for painting and paints Bougainvillea flowers in all her paintings.
 Royce collects her paintings in the ruse of selling them to an art gallery but actually stores them in his farm house.

 Chaya Karthikeyan, a student goes missing.
 ACP David Koshy, the lead investigator in the missing case of Chaya, identifies Reethu as his prime suspect, as she is revealed to have been on the premises of the college hostel where Chaya studied, right before she went missing.
 As she is interrogated, Reethu admits that she doesn't remember being there when David shows her photo on the hostel premises.

 She says that she recalls seeing Rema beside Chaya, leading to David questioning Rema and her husband Biju, who reveal that they were out of station for their relative's marriage during the alleged time.
 A confused David questions Royce, who reveals that Reethu has created her own world and lost her memory after her accident.
 Further to David's shock, Royce reveals that they have no kids and they are hallucinations of Reethu.

 Biju decides to keep Rema away from Reethu for her safety.
 Royce guarantees no further trouble from Reethu's side thereafter and brings Rema back to the house.
 After a bit of introspection, Reethu remembers that it was she, herself beside Chaya, not Rema.

 Meanwhile, two more girls go missing.
 David hires Meera Yashodara, an expert criminologist to gouge out the truth from Reethu and unravel the mystery behind the missing cases.

 Meera begins interrogating Reethu.
 Reethu states that she remembers herself drowning while trying to recall the past.
 As Royce is questioned about her drowning, he assumes that she might have a drowning episode somewhere in her childhood and that might still be haunting her.
 Reethu reveals that she writes her experiences on pieces of paper and tucks them under her bed, only to find them go missing daily.

 David and Meera go to meet Manu Philip, the doctor who treated Reethu following her accident to enquire about her.
 And Meera conducts a hearing therapy on Reethu in an attempt to get some evidence from her, but all in vain.
 One night, Reethu visits Meera's house with Biju and Rema and finds out that she too is missing.